tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 ## `tinydrive.controls.browse`

-The `tinydrive.controls.browse` method enables you to browse your files stored in {{site.cloudfilemanager}} but without the possibility to pick them to be inserted.
-This might be useful if you want to use {{site.cloudfilemanager}} as a generic file manager.
-A [Control Object](#controlobject) is returned which control the {{site.cloudfilemanager}} lifecycle, which it no longer does by itself.
-For a complete list of available settings to pass in to this method see [Picker settings](#pickersettings).
+The `tinydrive.controls.browse` method allows users to browse the files stored in {{site.cloudfilemanager}} but without the possibility to pick them to be inserted.
+This functionality is useful when using {{site.cloudfilemanager}} as a generic file manager.
+A [Control Object](#controlobject) is returned for controlling the {{site.cloudfilemanager}} lifecycle, which is not handled by {{site.cloudfilemanager}} when using the `controls` APIs.
+For a complete list of available settings to pass in to this method, see: [Picker settings](#pickersettings).

 ### Interactive example: Using `tinydrive.browse`